-- 4. In any examination for a research degree of the University there shall be at least one External Examiner. - 5.
-External Examiners for research degrees shall be appointed by the Chair of the relevant Faculty Education Committee or nominee appointed by the Chair under powers delegated by the Senate, receiving nominations from the Departments or partner institutions concerned. - 6.
+- 5. In any examination for a research degree of the University there shall be at least one External Examiner. - 6.
+External Examiners for research degrees shall be appointed by the Chair of the relevant Faculty Education Committee or nominee appointed by the Chair under powers delegated by the Senate, receiving nominations from the Departments or partner institutions concerned. - 7.
 No External Examiner for research provision shall be a current member of staff or shall have been a member of staff within the previous five years, either of the University of Essex or of a partner institution delivering programmes of study leading to a degree of the University.
 Exceptional cases may require approval by the Pro-Vice-Chancellor (Education).

-Ordinance 46 Boards of Examiners
+Ordinance 46 - Boards of Examiners

-1. The Senate has responsibility to confer Degrees, Diplomas, Certificates and other awards of the University.
+The Senate has responsibility delegated from Council to arrange for the conferral of Degrees, Diplomas, Certificates and other awards of the University.
 As such, Senate is responsible for the system of academic governance whereby final decisions on the results for modules, progression, awards and degree classification for all students of the University are determined.